antonacio/simple-data-science/README.md

 # Simple Data Science

-This project compiles simple and practical examples for common Data Science use cases with tabular data:
+This project compiles simple and practical examples for common Data Science use cases with tabular data.

+You can access the
 1. Binary Classification
 2. Multiclass Classification
 3. Regression